huoyijie/AdvancedEAST/README.md

 * significant improvement was made, long text predictions more accurate.(please see 'demo results' part bellow, and pay attention to the activation image, which starts with yellow grids, and ends with green grids.)
+In my experiments, AdvancedEast has obtained much better prediction accuracy then East, especially on long text.
+Since East calculates final vertexes coordinates with weighted mean values of predicted vertexes coordinates of all pixels.
+It is too difficult to predict the 2 vertexes from the other side of the quadrangle.

 # setup
 * python 3.6.3+